FAQs about the Student Disciplinary Process

 Main Content

-You can find the campus Sexual Misconduct Policy and additional information on campus policies and procedures here.
+You can find the campus Sex-Based Misconduct Policy and additional information on campus policies and procedures here.

 Yes.
 The student disciplinary system and the criminal justice system operate independently.
 The outcome in one does not determine the outcome in the other.
 In fact, OSCR may proceed with a case within the student disciplinary system even if the matter is never reported to the police.

 Both the complainant and the respondent have the right to receive email notice, to identify witnesses and provide relevant information, to review and respond to evidence, to participate in any hearing before the Subcommittee on Sexual Misconduct, to receive a timely written decision, and to appeal that decision.
 In addition, both the complainant and the respondent may have an advisor of their choice accompany them to any meeting or hearing to which they are invited and may choose not to answer any question during the investigation.
-Please note that if there is a hearing under the Title IX Sexual Harassment Procedures and a party does not have an advisor for the hearing, one will be provided at no cost or charge to the student.
-For a complete list of rights, please review Appendix D, Student Conduct Procedure for Allegations of Title IX Sexual Harassment of the Student Disciplinary Procedures (for Title IX-related allegations) and Case Coordinator and Subcommittee Hearing Procedures (for non-Title IX prohibited sexual misconduct allegations).
+For a complete list of rights, please review Appendix D, Student Conduct Procedure for Allegations of Sex-Based Misconduct of the Student Disciplinary Procedures.

-The campus Sexual Misconduct Policy expressly prohibits retaliation.
+The campus Sex-Based Misconduct Policy expressly prohibits retaliation.
 You can raise any concerns you have about retaliation with OSCR staff.
 You are encouraged to report any retaliation you experience during or after the investigation.
-The University takes reports of retaliation very seriously and investigates them as violations of the Sexual Misconduct Policy.
+The university takes reports of retaliation very seriously and investigates them as violations of the Sex-Based Misconduct Policy.

-Under Case Coordinator and Subcommittee Hearing Procedures (for non-Title IX prohibited sexual misconduct allegations), if OSCR has already started an investigation, then OSCR may continue the investigation according to the student disciplinary procedures.
-However, the complainant is never required to participate in the investigation or the remainder of the disciplinary proceeding.
+If the Title IX Coordinator requires the investigation to proceed, the complainant is never required to participate in the investigation or the remainder of the disciplinary proceeding.

-Any student found in violation of the Sexual Misconduct Policy will be assigned a formal sanction.
-Formal sanctions range from a University reprimand to dismissal from the University.
+Any student found in violation of the Sex-Based Misconduct Policy will be assigned a formal sanction.
+Formal sanctions range from a University Reprimand to Dismissal from the university.
 Furthermore, most respondents will also be assigned one or more educational sanctions.
-Finally, the University may restrict a respondent's behavior in other ways.
-For instance, the University can issue a no contact directive prohibiting a respondent from having contact with a specific individual or from going to a particular location.
+Finally, the university may restrict a respondent's behavior in other ways.
+For instance, the university can issue a no contact directive prohibiting a respondent from having contact with a specific individual or from going to a particular location.
 Please review Actions Possible in Individual Student Disciplinary Cases for more information.

 A complainant and respondent may have an advisor of their choosing during any part of a disciplinary process.
-The Women’s Resources Center can provide an advisor to assist any complainant through the student disciplinary process.
+The Title IX Office can assist parties with supportive measures, direct parties to available resources, and answer questions.
 Additionally, Resources for Students can provide additional support depending on your needs.
-Please note that if there is a hearing under the Title IX Sexual Harassment Procedures and a party does not have an advisor, one will be provided at no cost or charge to the student.

 Information regarding alcohol and drug use may be relevant for determining whether consent was provided in a particular case.
 However, a complainant will not face disciplinary action due to the use of alcohol or other drugs at or around the time of the reported incident.
-Please review the Statement on Medical Amnesty and Good Samaritan Procedures for more information.
+Please review the Statement on Medical Amnesty and Survivor Protections for more information.

-If your case proceeds to a formal hearing before the Subcommittee on Sexual Misconduct, both you and the other party will both be invited to participate.
-However, OSCR staff can make accommodations for one party to participate remotely (via video conference).
+If your case proceeds to a formal hearing before the Subcommittee on Sexual Misconduct (SSM), both you and the other party will both be invited to participate.
+SSM hearings are all conducted remotely through video conferencing (Zoom).

 For an appeal of a panel's decision, three members of the Senate Committee on Student Discipline will consider the appeal.